What Is a Data Engineer?: A Guide to This In-Demand Career

 Ensure compliance with data governance and security policies

-Working at smaller companies often means taking on a greater variety of data-related tasks in a generalist role.
-Some bigger companies have data engineers dedicated to building data pipelines, while others focus on managing data warehouses—populating warehouses with data and creating table schemas to keep track of where data is stored.
+Working at smaller companies often means taking on many data-related tasks in a generalist role.
+Some larger companies have data engineers dedicated to building data pipelines.
+In contrast, others focus on managing data warehouses—populating warehouses with data and creating table schemas to track where data is stored.

 A career in this field can be both rewarding and challenging.
-You’ll play an important role in an organisation’s success, providing easier access to data that data scientists, analysts, and decision-makers need to do their jobs.
+You’ll play an essential role in an organisation’s success, providing easier access to data that data scientists, analysts, and decision-makers need to do their jobs.
 You’ll rely on your programming and problem-solving skills to create scalable solutions.
-Data engineers take on many responsibilities, applying diverse technological and human skills to work with diverse teams and develop innovative solutions.

-In addition to diverse job responsibilities and a fast-paced environment, data engineers have many opportunities to grow.
-Many qualified candidates begin in junior data engineering positions before moving to more advanced roles such as senior data engineer, lead data engineer, and head of data engineering.
-This allows data engineers to continually develop and refine their skills, providing opportunities within organisations to expand their responsibilities, opportunities, and annual earnings.
+The growing importance of data in our society has gained national attention in India, with the government of India pushing the Digital India programme forward and promoting digital development as a key player in India’s economic future.
+As data continues to be a pillar in many industries, the need for professionals able to understand, manage, and analyse data is expected to grow.

-Data engineering is a well-paying career because of the high level of technological skill and need for advanced training.
-According to Glassdoor, the average salary in London, UK, is £58,058 as of August 2023 [3].
+Data engineering is a well-paying career because of the high level of technical skill and the need for advanced training.
+The average salary in India is ₹9,07,000, according to Glassdoor [2].
 Individual salaries vary based on location, experience, company size, and job responsibilities.

+Data engineering is only sometimes an entry-level role.
+Instead, many data engineers start as software engineers or business intelligence analysts.
+As you advance, you may move into managerial roles or become a data architect, data scientist, or chief data officer.

 Besides earning a degree, you can take several other steps to set yourself up for success.